AviatrixSystems/Docs/HowTos/firewall_network_workflow.rst

 ..
 Tip::

     Aviaitrix launches the Palo Alto Networks' VM-Series with default instance size of m4.xlarge.
     VM-Series offers different models with different performance offerings that are dependant on the instance size.
+For example, at the time of this writing, VM-500 and VM-700 series require C5.18xlarge instances.
     You can increase the instance size as needed to match the desired series and performance.
 For more information, refer to Palo Alto Networks documentation